 But this representation of the people by their local position as well as their number, has yet other salutary effects.
-It balances duly the different interests into which all civilized communities must more or less be divided ; but which, in a territory so vast as that of America, may perhaps be arranged more geographically, if I may use the expression, than can be the case in less extensive countries.
+It balances duly the different interests into which all civilized communities must more or less be divided; but which, in a territory so vast as that of America, may perhaps be arranged more geographically, if I may use the expression, than can be the case in less extensive countries.
 The western states, fast growing in wealth and strength, will soon have an exclusive and powerful interest to support in agriculture and manufactures.
-Should the sum of their population outweigh that of the Atlantic states, the commercial interest might be overlooked in the national assembly; and at present the population of these states, exceeding that of the younger section of the union, its interests might be forgotten, so as to generate ill-will in those rising Republics.
+Should the sum of their population outweigh that of the Atlantic states, the commercial interest might be overlooked in the national assembly; and at present the population of these states, exceeding that of the younger section of the union, its interests might be forgotten, so as to generate ill-will in those rising Rebublics.
 The mode of representation adopted in the senate, seems to obviate this danger; and the advantage resulting from it will probably be more and more apparent, according as the inland states become more and more vigorous.

-Perhaps the English and the Anglo-Americans are the only nations who know how to draw an accurate line between the legislative, executive, and judicial departments of government.
-In the former the distinctions are thoroughly understood; in the latter, perfectly reduced to practice.
-England, the legislative and executive are nominally separate, but actually conjoined, when a majority of the house of legislature is within purchase of the crown, and the cabinet ministers have a direct voice upon every question in debate.
-Here, not only is the president himself positively excluded from both houses of congress, but every person holding an office, or in any manner employed under the authority of the government.\ I had occasion to observe in a former letter, that this distinction between the different departments
+Perhaps the English and the Anglo-Americans are the only nations who know how to draw an accruate line between the legislative, executive, and judicial departments of government.
+In the former, the distinctions are thoroughly understood; in the latter, perfectly reduced to practice.
+In England, the legislative and executive are nominally separate, but actually conjoined, when a majority of the house of legislature is within purchase of the crown, and the cabinet ministers have a direct voice upon every question in debate.
+Here, not only is the president himself positively excluded from both houses of congress, but every person holding an office, or in any manner employed under the authority of the government.
+I had occasion to observe in a former letter, that this distinction between the different departments of government is equally preserved by the constitutions of the state, as by that of the United States; "to the end," as it is expressed in the

-• The president of the United States is never seen within the walls of the capital, except on the day of his inauguration.
+The president of the United States is never seen within the walls of the capital, except on the day of his inauguration.
 Should he ever be present at any debate, it could only be as a citizen among the audience; but even this would be considered an impropriety, and of course never occurs.
-I do not remember to have been questioned by any individual, since my return to England, upon the subject of the American constitution, and officers of government, who has not confounded the president of the United States, with the president of the senate.
-This has sometimes recalled to me the mistake of a well-known political economist in London, who (as I was told in Washington,) once addressed a letter apparently intended for Mr. Madison, To the President of Congress.
+I do not remember to have been questioned by any individual, since my return to England, upon the subject of the American constitution, and officers of government, who has not confounded the president of the United States with the president of the senate.
+This has sometimes recalled to me the mistake of a well-known political economist in London, who (as I was told in Washington,) once addressed a letter, apparently intended for Mr. Madison, To the President of Congress.
+I understand that a similar error is to be found in a published work of Mr. Jeremy Bentham.
+Massachussets' declaration of rights, "that it may be a government of laws, and not of men."